Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 3. LocalVideoStream constructor must now take VideoDeviceInfo as an argument

-## Release notes for November 10, 2020
+## 1.0.0-beta.2

-This release will only contain changes for ACS Web (JavaScript) SDK.
+This release notes for November 10, 2020 will only contain changes for ACS Web (JavaScript) SDK.

 ## Bug fixes
 * Call.callEndReason is undefined when Call terminates issue was fixed and now will be populated with a code and sub-code which determine the reason why the call terminated.